JimmyFiryh/HEKV-Modpack/README.md

 # Installation

-It is *recommended* but not strictly necessary to start with a fresh GameData, do the steps below, then add other mods in.
-You can absolutely do this with a filled GameData, but you may have to perform some extra steps (especially if you are a contributor.)
+It is *recommended* but not strictly necessary to start with a fresh `GameData`, do the steps below, then add other mods in.
+You can absolutely do this with a filled `GameData`, but you may have to perform some extra steps (especially if you are a contributor.)

 To install this modpack:
 1. Download and install [GitHub Desktop](https://desktop.github.com/download/)